 “…today, we are seeing people act together in a new way on behalf of life on Earth.
 Bodhicitta is manifesting collectively.
 Groups of people from all walks of life are acting in spite of the threat of social censure, personal injury, imprisonment, even death.
 Their motivation cannot be reduced to private gain, but it can be understood as manifesting a collective consciousness in defense of life on Earth.” - Joanna Macy

 How much coursework will there be?

-Students will be given concise readings and resources before each webinar (50-100 pgs) and are expected to review these before each webinar in preparation for our time together.
+Students will be given concise readings and resources before each webinar (50-100 pages) and are expected to review these before each webinar in preparation for the lectures.

-Each two-hour webinar will consist of one hour of lecture and one hour of discussion with time for Q&A. Students will be organized in small groups (appx. four people) that will have the opportunity to meet remotely between sessions to explore our class topics further.
+Each two-hour webinar consists of one hour of lecture and one hour of discussion, with time for Q&A.

 Coursework in detail:

 Session 1: Systems Theory

 In this session we will study basic history & premises of systems theory, contextualizing its conceptual significance and learning how it revolutionized interdisciplinary studies.
 We will study key concepts such as living systems, homeostasis, adaptation, the systems mind, and feedback loops.

 We will cover how Joanna’s in-depth study of living systems contributed to her body of work.
 As we will see, living systems theory has not only contributed to the scientific epistemology (the way we study knowledge), but also has inspired a shift in the common Western worldview as we rediscover our place in the web of life.